 (Amended by Stats.
 1997, Chapter 812 (SB 857).)

-Our general building contractors license courses come with 100% Money-Back Guarantee.
-We will even pay your re-test fee if you fail your general building contractors license exam.
+Our general building contractors license courses come with 100% Pass Exam Money-Back Guarantee.
+With the purchase of In-Class Prepearation or Live Streaming course, we will even pay your re-test fee if you fail your general building contractors license exam.
+See the Terms and Coditions below.

 98% of our students pass the state exam on their first try.
 Click here to read our student's testimonies.